sanity-io/beta-access-api-demo/readme.md

 ## API Documentation

 The OpenAPI Specification has been included in this package.
 The specification includes a detailed description of the API and endpoint definitions.
+Feel free to use this spec to generate client libraries in your preferred language.

-You can view a human-readable version of the documentation in `docs/index.html`.
+You can view a human-readable version of the documentation in `docs/beta-access-api.html`.

 ## API Usage

 You can call the HTTP endpoints directly, or use the SDK.
+You need to pass a valid bearer token in the header of your request.
+This can be a project robot token or a user token.

 ### HTTP